 - Identity protection

-- Hybrid identity management
+- Hybrid identity management/Azure AD connect

-Single sign-on (SSO) means being able to access all the applications and resources that you need to do business, by signing in only once using a single user account.
+SSO means being able to access all the applications and resources that you need to do business, by signing in only once using a single user account.
 Once signed in, you can access all of the applications you need without being required to authenticate (for example, type a password) a second time.

-- Overview of Single Sign-On
+- Overview of single sign-on

 - What is application access and single sign-on with Azure Active Directory?